[Grace:AI] – Origin Story

 50.8cm x 50.8cm

-Why are we on a quest to make artificial systems emotive, intelligent — in other words, human-like?
-Perhaps Mary Shelley had it right in Frankenstein: even from her 19th century vantage point, Shelley critiqued the Promethean fantasy of the Anthropocene, demonstrating that the seduction of the possible, and the narcissistic act of humans defying natural limitations—life itself—has terrific consequence.
+I’m inspired by Mary Shelley, the most influential inventor of speculative fiction, and her 200-year-old critique of technology, Frankenstein: her book critiques the Promethean fantasy of the Anthropocene, demonstrating that the seduction of the possible, and the narcissistic act of humans defying natural limitations — has terrific consequence.
 “None but those who have experienced them can conceive of the enticements of science,” Shelley presciently wrote.
-But after the monster awakens, Frankenstein admits, “I had desired it with an ardor that far exceeded moderation; but now that I had finished, the beauty of the dream vanished, and breathless horror and disgust filled my heart.”
+But after the monster awakens, Frankenstein admits of his creation, “I had desired it with an ardor that far exceeded moderation; but now that I had finished, the beauty of the dream vanished, and breathless horror and disgust filled my heart.”

-[Grace:AI] employs a Deep Convolutional General Adversarial Network and is trained to “see” from a dataset I continue to create that contains paintings and drawings by women artists, in effect, a history of global women’s art in thousands of images.
+To engage with these ideas, I am making an explicitly Feminist AI.
+The system I am developing, called [Grace:AI], employs a Deep Convolutional General Adversarial Network and is trained to “see” from a dataset I continue to create that contains tens of thousands of paintings and drawings by women artists, in effect, a history of global women’s art in thousands of images.
 The artists I have chosen as her ‘teachers’ are outspoken, strong individuals who worked or work in the male-dominated art world.

 [Grace:AI] has also provoked a book, called Electric Philosophy, that accompanies the exhibition.
 The book is written from the perspective of [Grace:AI] as she delves into philosophical topics such as being and knowledge.